mofasseldotcom/bootscore-gulp/README.md

 # gulp-livereload
     sudo npm install --save-dev gulp-livereload

 NB: sudo = super user do, permision required.
+You may need to delete README.md file to avoid any issue, if you want to add additional plugin with the repo.

 # Additional gulp basic: